FOSS-Club-IIIT-Kalyani/FOSS-Club-IIIT-Kalyani-Docs/Core Team.md

 # Core Team Structure
 The establishment of the core team should be done as soon as the lead's tenure begins, we adhered to the following proposed structure:

-There will be two main teams: the **Core Team** and the **Member’s Team** .
-Both the teams will consist of individuals with expertise in one/multiple of the following domains:
+There will be three teams: the **Core Team** , the **External Core Team** and the **Fresh Faces Team** .
+All the teams will consist of individuals with expertise in one/multiple of the following domains:

 - Managerial Backbone
 - Tech Folks